By Ed Carter

 Utilize text messaging.

 Don’t freak out, we understand if you do not want your students’ parents to have your personal telephone number.
 But, if you haven’t heard of it already, now’s the time to look into Remind.
-This app is geared toward educators, and around 86% of your peers that use it experience time savings.
+This app is geared towards educators and around 86% of your peers that use it experience time savings.
 Plus, you don’t have to give out your personal phone number, and you can note hours when you are available and when you are not.

 Color coding is one of the easiest ways to keep your individual classes separated.
 When you continually rotate the students in your classroom, plan to use colored milk crates to keep your and their personal supplies separate from other classes.
 Milk Crates Direct offers lots of other innovative ways that you can use milk crates at home or in the classroom.